-If you are experiencing symptoms of COVID-19 and/or test positive, you MUST complete the Daily Health Screening, regardless of whether you are planning to come to campus.
+If you are experiencing symptoms of COVID-19 and/or test positive, you MUST complete the Health Screening form.
+Do not come to campus until you test negative.

 After receiving your completed screening, TC’s Environmental Health and Safety Team will follow up with you directly to further explain the steps outlined below.

 The Teachers College Environmental Health & Safety (EHS) Team has been trained by John Hopkins University and maintains compliance with New York City, New York State, and CDC requirements and guidelines.
 EHS leads the identification and isolation procedure for positive COVID-19 cases and conducts internal contact tracing.
 They work closely with the Office of Human Resources and the Office of the Vice Provost for Student Affairs to communicate procedures to employees and students, respectively.